TierTheTora/Lister/README.md

 - **`New List.txt`:** The saved list file.
 - **`Language.txt`:** The file that stores the selected language.
 - **`Lister.exe`:** The executable for the application.

-## Known Issues

-- The application will close if an invalid language is found in `Language.txt`.